Macclesfield Road, Rainow - embankment and carriageway collapse

 We understand that working in the Peak District during the winter is not ideal due to the weather.
 However, we have decided to proceed with the work to get the road reopened as soon as possible rather than delaying construction until 2026.

-Throughout the construction phase, a dedicated walkway away from the works area will be provided to ensure that access for pedestrians and cyclists is maintained.
+Throughout the construction phase, a dedicated walkway away from the works area has been provided to ensure that access for pedestrians and cyclists is maintained.

 A huge amount of work has gone into ensuring the most suitable solution for the embankment repair, that also complements the natural surroundings.
 With everything now in place, we're ready to begin — Councillor Mark Goldsmith explains more in the video below.